Mashkova, M. V.; Sokurova, M. V. Leningrad: Gos. Publichnoi biblioteki im. M. E. Sal’tykova-Shchedrina, 1956. 139 p.

 While the early years were not indexed, the more recent volumes all included author indexes.
 This is a very rich resource that is often overlooked.

 This online resource is the electronic collection of individual subject bibliographies compiled and published by the library of the Social Sciences Division of the Academy of Sciences.
-The databases cover religion, philosophy, economics, government, law, demography, science, linguistics, literature, history, archeology, ethnography and other fields.
+The databases cover religion, philosophy, economics, government, law, demography, science, linguistics, literature, history, archaeology, ethnography and other fields.
 Like the paper series, the databases include references to articles and monographs cataloged for the library of the Academy of Sciences.
-After choosing the database you need to log in as 'guest'.
+After choosing the database you need to log in as ‘guest’.
 Searching capabilities allow one to search and limit by keyword, title word, author, source, document type, etc. The results are a full bibliographic entry.
 The searcher can also click on the rubric identifier, a series of letters and numbers, to locate other relevant titles in the database.
 Please follow this link to use the Academy of Sciences Bibliographies through our library.